Neonatal Nurse Practitioner MSN

 Are you a NICU nurse who is considering becoming a Neonatal Nurse Practitioner?
 Take advantage of this excellent NNP program, taught by nationally recognized faculty in a technologically rich environment.

-Students who are able to make a full-time commitment and begin in the in the fall semester can complete the program in four consecutive semesters.
+Students who are able to make a full-time commitment and begin in the in the fall semester can complete the 42 semester hour program in four semesters.
 Spring semester starts and part-time plans are also available.